spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/install.md

 <Tabs groupId="mode">
 <TabItem label="Non-Airgap" value="non-airgap">

-Select `y` to use the Spectro Cloud repository.
+  Select `y` to use the Spectro Cloud repository and proceed to the next step.

 </TabItem>
 <TabItem label="Airgap" value="airgap">